© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 Concrete Construction

 Before moving forms were introduced for concrete work, an average of nine days had to elapse from the time of pouring to the striking of forms.
 New methods have enabled concrete building to be raised much more quickly.
-This chapter, by H N Ginns, describes a remarkable method of building concrete structures.
+This chapter describes a remarkable method of building concrete structures.

-You can read more on Cement and Concrete in Part 38.
+You can read more on Cement and Concrete on this website.

 Moving Forms For Concrete Structures